 Recipient purchases, rentals, travel, and services in support of this CA require approval by the onsite Government Representative (GR) prior to acquisition.
 All field work requires coordination with the onsite GR to deconflict with reserved land and training prior to work commencing.
-This requires a monthly schedule be submitted to the onsite GR at least two (2) weeks prior to the month being scheduled.
-All Recipient employees are required to have current First Aid and cardiopulmonary resuscitation (CPR) training.
+All Recipient employees are required to have current First Aid and CPR training.
 All Recipient employees are required to wear orange reflective safety vests and appropriate personal protective equipment (PPE) while working.

-The Recipient shall provide the necessary resources (except for those identified in Section 6.0 Government Furnished Property (GFP) to support the following tasks.
+The Recipient shall provide the necessary resources (except for those identified in Section 6.0 Government Furnished Property (GFP)) to support the following tasks.

-3.1 Vegetation Management
+3.1 LRAM Heavy Equipment Support